kimh/kimh.github.io/source/_posts/2013-09-09-using-docker-to-run-cucumber-tests-in-parallel.markdown

 bundle install
 ```

-Now, we have done time-consuming operation, so we want to save the state of the container.
-We will commit the change of container and save to images
+Now, since we have done time-consuming operation (pulling a image and bundle install), we want to save the state of the container.
+We will commit the change of container and save to images.

 ```bash
 # Dont't type exit on logged in container.
 If you do, your changes will be discarded!!